 The bee experiences post-caffeinating enhancements as well.
-Unbeknownst to most, the nectar of citrus flowers such as the grapefruit and lemon contains caffeine (14).
+Unbeknownst to most, the nectar of citrus flowers such as grapefruit and lemon contains caffeine (14).
 Studies on bees show that they are statistically much more likely to identify (and stick out their tongues in hopes of getting a taste of) the odor of caffeinated nectar than other nectar types, suggesting a caffeine-influenced improvement in memory (15).

 Researchers believe the bee’s brain neurons respond more strongly to stimuli following exposure to caffeine, enhancing their recollection of the encounter and enabling them to later return to the same location in search of more (15).
-Not only helpful to the bees that can now easily revisit key food sources, the drugged nectar benefits its plants as well and ensures a loyal pollinating force, enabling plants to produce additional fruits or seeds and successfully propagate the next generation (15).
+Not only helpful to the bees that can now easily revisit key food sources, but the drugged nectar also benefits its plants as well and ensures a loyal pollinating force, enabling plants to produce additional fruits or seeds and successfully propagate the next generation (15).

-Caffeine in Nature: the Environment
+Caffeine in Nature: The Environment